The One GPS Module Every DIYer Needs to Know About

 What This Blog Covers

-In this blog, I’m introducing the tiny GPS module RYS8830, and showing how we can communicate with it to gather useful information like:
+In this blog, I’m introducing the tiny GPS module RYS8830, and with a development board showing how we can communicate with it to gather useful information like:

 - Time